knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Came home to do some cooking and laundry.
 And took a rest day otherwise, while talking with at the end Fabiona.

+### 2024-07-19 22:15

+Horrible friday then at the gym.

+### 2024-07-21 02:29

+A trip with Fabi to Oeschinensee!
+Driving and all good!
+More to come.
+Now it's really late, I have just eaten and should go to sleep!